Acsigen/sysadmin-playground/Programming/go-new.md

 - Then we need to convert the data to `string`
 - Then, with the helo ov `strconv` package, we convert the string to `float64` so we can return it.

+**When working with files do not forget to close them with the `file.Close()` function. it is a common practice to use `defer file.Close()` to let GO decide when is the proper time to close the file.
+Something similar with the `with open()` statement in Python but asynchronous.**

+The `defer file.Close()` function should be called only if we are sure that we did not get an error while opening the file.

 #### Handling errors

 We noticed in previous chapter, we can get an error if the file does not exist.